rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-04-legacy-htb.md

 <img src="/images/blog/legacy/auxiliary.jpg" alt="auxiliary scan">

 <p>Perfect!
-The results show that the box is currently running <i>Windows XP SP3</i>.
+Based on the results above, the box is currently running <i>Windows XP SP3</i>.
 Now that we have confirmed the OS that the SMB is on, let's try to see if we can find any existing exploits.</p>

 <h2>Threat modelling and vulnerability analysis</h2>